Acid-Fast Smear for Mycobacterium

 a.
 Collect 3 sputum specimens for acid-fast smears and culture in patients with clinical and chest X-ray findings compatible with tuberculosis.

 c.
-Specimens must be delivered to the laboratory promptly.
+Specimens must be delivered promptly to the laboratory.
 Specimens that cannot be processed within 1 hour of collection should be refrigerated during transport and stored refrigerated in the laboratory prior to processing.

 Forms: If not ordering electronically, submit a Microbiology Request Form (Supply T244) with the specimen.